CHOOSING THE RIGHT SIDING MATERIAL

 Synthetic Stone veneer- is a medium priced cladding option and is often used as an accent to other siding materials to improve curb appeal.

-Trespa Pura NFC® Sidings - is a medium priced alternative to wood siding with the look of natural wood in a low maintenance cladding solution.
+Trespa Pura NFC® Sidings - is an HPL (High Pressure Laminate) is a medium to premium priced alternative to wood siding with the look of natural wood in a low maintenance cladding solution.
+Engineered for durability and performance.
+Learn more here.

 This pricing comparison chart should help you establish some "ball park estimates" for siding materials to help you develop your building materials budget for your project.
 All prices will vary regionally.
 For more accurate pricing, always request a quote from your supplier or contractor.